jesselusa/wbodc-baseball/supabase/migrations/README.md

 If frontend can't read data:

-1. Verify you're using the correct Supabase anon key
+1. Verify you're using the correct Supabase publishable key
 2. Check that RLS policies allow `SELECT USING (true)`
 3. Confirm tables have public read policies